Sebastian-Montoya-B/Alpha-PDI/README.md

 ## Acknowledgements

 We thank Baltazar González, Cristina A. Kita, Diego P. Vázquez, Francisco A. Rodrigues, Guillermo Flórez-Montero, José C. Motta Jr., Mariana Bender, Natalya Zapata-Mesa, Nico Blüthgen, Paula Lemos, Paulo R. Guimarães Jr., and Tiago B. Quental for the exciting discussions about generalization indices that inspired us to carry out this study.
 Special thanks go to Jochen Fründ for his recommendations on how to use his quantitative niche model, and Daniela Arenas for helping us with mammalian taxonomy.
-SMB thanks Ministerio de Ciencia, Tecnología e Innovación de Colombia (MinCiencias, Convocatoria Doctorados en el Exterior 860) and Coordination for the Improvement of Higher Education Personnel (CAPES, 88887.388097/2019-00) for the doctoral scholarships.
+SMB thanks Ministerio de Ciencia, Tecnología e Innovación de Colombia (MinCiencias, Doctorados en el Exterior 860) for the scholarship.
+This study was financed in part by the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior – Brasil (CAPES) – Finance Code 001 (88887.388097/2019-00).
 MARM was funded by the Alexander von Humboldt Foundation (AvH, 1134644), National Council for Scientific and Technological Development (CNPq, 304498/2019-0), São Paulo Research Foundation (FAPESP, 2018/20695-7 and 2023/02881-6), and Dean of Research of the University of São Paulo (PRP-USP, 18.1.660.41.7).
 We also thank the Stack Overflow community (https://stackoverflow.com/), where we solve most of our coding dilemmas.
+Finally, we thank S. Dray and an anonymous reviewer for their helpful comments.

 ## Feedback